On algebraic structures of the Hochschild complex: Closed Frobenius Algebras: Action of the moduli space of curves via Sullivan chord diagrams

 Let $\gamma$ be a chord diagram with $m$ input circles and $n$ output circles.
-We assume that in $\gamma$ all vertices are trivalent and no input marked point coincides with a chord end point, otherwise we will replace with an equivalent trivalent graph as explained above.
+We assume that in $\gamma$ all vertices are trivalent and no input marked point coincides with a chord endpoint (otherwise we replace it with an equivalent trivalent graph as explained above).

-The aim is to associate to $\gamma$ a chain map $(C_*(A,A))^{\otimes m} \rightarrow (C_*(A,A))^{\otimes n}$.
-Let $x_i=a_0^i [a_1^i|\cdots| a_{k_i}^i]$, $1\leq i\leq m$, be $m$ Hochschild chains.
+The aim is to associate to $\gamma$ a chain map $C_*(A,A)^{\otimes m} \rightarrow C_*(A,A)^{\otimes n}$.
+Let $x_i=a_0^i [a_1^i|\cdots| a_{k_i}^i]$, $1\leq i\leq m$ be Hochschild chains.

-Step 1) Write down $a_0^i, a_1^i,\cdots, a_{k_i}^i$ on the $i$th input circle by putting first $a_0^i$ on the input marked point and then the rest following the orientation of the cycle, on those parts of the $i$th input cycle which are not part of the chord tree (at this stage we don't use the output marked point).
-We consider all the possible ways of placing $a_1^i,\cdots, a_{k_i}^i$ on the $i$th cycle following rules specified above.
+Step 1) Write down $a_0^i, a_1^i,\cdots, a_{k_i}^i$ on the $i$th input circle by putting first $a_0^i$ on the input marked point and then the rest following the orientation of the circle, on those parts of the $i$th input circle which are not part of the chord tree (at this stage we don't use the output marked point).
+We consider all the possible ways of placing $a_1^i,\cdots, a_{k_i}^i$ on the $i$th circle following the rules specified above.

-Step 2) At an output marked point which is not a chord end point or an input marked point we place a $1$, otherwise we move to the next step.
+Step 2) At an output marked point which is not a chord endpoint or an input marked point we place a $1$, otherwise we move to the next step.